WeaponMechanics/MechanicsMain/WeaponMechanics/src/wiki/Explosion.md

 * `None`:
   * Most lightweight method.
   * Exposure is always `100%`.
-  * You should only use this if your server is super laggy due to explosions.
+  * You should only use this if your server is super laggy due to explosions (Even then, you should not use this!).

 #### `Explosion_Shape`:
 Determines the shape of the blocks that are blown up.
 Certain methods take less resources to calculate than others.